jer164/AdvancedMLPortfolio/README.md

-## Jqckson Rudoff's Advanced ML Portfolio
+## Jackson Rudoff's Advanced ML Portfolio

 This repo serves as a portfolio of my work for QMSS 5074: Advanced Projects in Machine Learning.